-Qube has put in place this Anti-Bribery & Anti-Corruption Policy (ABAC Policy) and separate Sanctions Policy (available at https://qube.com.au/about/governance/) as part of Qube's commitment under the Code to upholding ethical business practices and meeting applicable legal requirements.
+Qube has put in place this Anti-Bribery & Anti-Corruption Policy (ABAC Policy) and separate Sanctions Policy as part of Qube's commitment under the Code to upholding ethical business practices and meeting applicable legal requirements.

 2. Purpose

 This ABAC Policy: